 You can still get help during this time.
-Contact a domestic abuse organisation to check what services are available.
+Read our advice about domestic abuse and where to get help.

 If you’re extremely vulnerable because of a medical condition

-The NHS will contact you by Sunday 29 March with advice on how to avoid coming into contact with coronavirus.
-This is called ‘shielding’.
-They’ll ask you to:
+NHS Scotland will contact you with advice on how to avoid coming into contact with coronavirus.
+This is called 'shielding'.
+You should:

 Going to work

 The government has said you should only go to work if your work can 'absolutely not be done from home'.